-Since its founding in 1991, HFHGL has built or renovated a total of 28 homes in Bedford, Billerica, Concord, Lowell, Reading, and Westford.
-To date, HFHGL’s 2 largest completed projects were a 3-duplex, located at Harmony Way in Lowell. and an 8 home neighborhood on Carter Way, Bedford.
-HFHGL projects have placed more than 100 people into quality housing.
-In addition, HFHGL has funded the construction of 45 homes globally through HFHI’s Tithing program.
+Since its founding in 1991, HFHGL impacted the lives of 129 families.
+HFHGL has built or renovated a total of 39 homes in Bedford, Billerica, Concord, Lowell, Reading, and Westford and completed 24 Critical Repair jobs for our Veterans and elderly.
+To date, HFHGL’s 3 largest completed projects were a 3-duplex neighborhood, located at Harmony Way in Lowell, an 8 home neighborhood on Carter Way, Bedford and 8 homes in the Acre neighborhood of Lowell.
+In addition to building new homes, HFHGL has helped 24 families through the Critical Home Repair program.
+This program enables our veterans, Elderly and disabled to remain in their homes by completing necessary work to make their homes safe.
+HFHGL projects have placed more than 234 people into quality housing.
+In addition, HFHGL has funded the construction of 66 homes globally through HFHI’s Tithing program.

 Habitat for Humanity’s vision is a world where everyone has a safe and decent place to live and housing poverty and homelessness are eliminated.
 We believe that the home is a key catalyst in helping to permanently break the cycle of poverty.